windwerfer/fl_muse_brainflow_MVP/README.md

 # flutter_muse_brainflow_MVP

-This is minimal flutter implementation for the brainflow lib for Linux and Android (possibly Windows later, no Mac/iOS because i dont have the hardware).
+This is *will be* a minimal flutter implementation for the brainflow lib for Linux and Android (possibly Windows later, no Mac/iOS because i dont have the hardware).
 Muse S and Muse 2 will be the only tested devices (since thats what i have).
 Its goal is to be a base / sample code for cross platform EEG tools (biofeedback / logging ..).

+**this is a work in progress at the moment.. will definatly break** **come back next week and it should compile**

+# Devices

+                 tested     implemented   reimplemented from Muse 2016                        x           (brainflow) Muse 2                           x           (brainflow) Muse S                           x           (brainflow) Muse S Athena                    x           (amuse)

 # Goal?